 Right of Publicity Restrictions

-The distinction to be made for streaming in public and an important note for live streaming in general is the “right of publicity” which dictates that any recorded video that’s used for commercial or promotional purposes, requires the permission of individuals shown in the video.
-Therefore if you were to live stream an event with the intent to profit or promote, and don’t obtain consent from those shown during the broadcast, those people could potentially sue you or your event.
+The distinction to be made for streaming in public and an important note for live streaming, in general, is the “right of publicity” which dictates that any recorded video that’s used for commercial or promotional purposes, requires the permission of individuals shown in the video.
+Therefore if you were to live stream your event with the intent to profit or promote, it and don’t obtain consent from those shown during the broadcast, those people could potentially sue you or your event.

 There haven’t been any public examples of legal actions being taken with events over the “right of publicity” but the potential is very real.
 Avoiding legal complications could be as simple as including a release form as part of your registration or posting a crowd release notice outside the event space.